-Control barrier functions were also formulated over neural radiance fields (NeRFs) for safe vision-based control [5].
-However, this approach was largely limited by computation speed, achieving a limited control frequency of 10 Hz due to the heavy computations associated with the NeRF.
+This approach was largely limited by computation speed, however, achieving a limited control frequency of 10 Hz due to the heavy computations associated with the NeRF.
 Additionally, the NeRF requires a static environment.

 Many practical systems in robotics face a unique combination of being computationally constrained and requiring a high control frequency.
 Furthermore, the ability to adapt to environments that evolve in time is crucial for many systems.
-Current safe vision-based control techniques are inadequate for platforms like quadrotors, where computational power is limited, but fast control and rapid adaptation to changing environments are crucial.
+For platforms such as the quadrotor, for instance, where computational power is low and the need for fast control and rapid adaptation to changing environments is high, current techniques in safe vision-based control prove insufficient.

-To provide a safe and efficient technique for the visionbased control of resource-constrained systems, we propose Depth-CBF, a technique which formulates control barrier functions over point clouds.
+To provide a safe and efficient technique for the vision-based control of resource-constrained systems, we propose Depth-CBF, a technique which formulates control barrier functions over pointclouds.
 This technique requires no training and minimal computation while allowing for the safe exploration of unstructured and dynamic environments.